E-commerce trends Belgium: the future of online shopping

 Conversion optimisation and customer experience

 Conversion optimisation is the art of converting more visitors into customers.
-For Belgian webshops, specific factors are crucial: trusted payment methods such as Bancontact (78% market share), clear shipping options and multilingual customer service.
+For Belgian webshops, specific factors are crucial: trusted payment methods such as Bancontact (by far the most popular local payment method), clear shipping options and multilingual customer service.
 The latest developments in CRO with AI and personalisation show how technology can improve the customer experience through dynamic product recommendations and AI-driven chatbots.

 “We see our customers as invited guests at a party, and we are the hosts.
 It is our job to make every important aspect of the customer experience a little bit better every day.”